The Weather Network

 The Weather Network (TWN) is a Canadian English-language discretionary weather information specialty channel available in Canada, the United States and the United Kingdom.
 It delivers weather information on television, digital platforms (responsive websites, mobile and tablet applications) and TV apps.

-The company is owned by Pelmorex Media which is headquartered in Mississauga, Ontario, Canada.
+The company is owned by Pelmorex Media which is headquartered in Oakville, Ontario, Canada.

-Their specialty television networks are among the most widely distributed and frequently consulted television networks in Canada.
-TheWeatherNetwork.com is among Canada's leading web services, and their mobile web property is ranked #1 in the weather category and the second largest mobile website in Canada.

 TWN was launched on September 1, 1988 as WeatherNow by Lavalin Inc. and Landmark Communications, the owner of The Weather Channel and renamed to its present name on May 1, 1989.
 With ownership changes over the years, Pelmorex acquired TWC's stake in 2015.

 The network offers regional feeds for Alberta, Toronto, Atlantic Canada and British Columbia.
 It also operates counterpart brands including MétéoMédia; Canadian, Eltiempo Spain, Wetter Plus Germany, and Clima Latin America.